NCAA March Madness (TV program): Commentary

+Following the 2024–25 NBA season, Inside the NBA began airing on ESPN, although TNT Sports still produces the program from its Atlanta base.
+Despite the change, Johnson, Barkley, and Smith would still contribute to March Madness coverage, with Johnson instead only hosting the Final Four and National Championship Game.

 Graphics

 2011–2015

 During the first five years of the television deal, all games used Turner Sports graphics, which reflect from Turner Sports' NBA coverage.
 Games on CBS simply used the CBS logo on Turner's graphics package, including the Final Four and National Championship Game.

 2016–2019

 With CBS Sports unveiling a new branding look at Super Bowl 50 in February 2016, a new graphics package was unveiled.
 This time, the networks all used CBS's graphics.
 Despite this being the first year that the Final Four and National Championship aired on TBS (as part of an every-other-year arrangement), the 2016 CBS graphics are now used for all games, including those on TBS, TNT and truTV.
 However, the games use a slightly different version of the scoreboard that has the network logo in the middle, and in black, as opposed to the usual white logo on the left.
 For TBS/TNT/truTV games, the network logo simply replaces the CBS eye logo.

 This tournament version of the scoreboard is anchored to the edges of the screen with shadows, which light up in team colors after a made basket, an effect not seen on CBS's graphics anywhere else.
 NBA on TNT and Major League Baseball on TBS also used this graphic package.

 In 2018, CBS and Turner modified their logo for March Madness, by changing it to the logo introduced by the NCAA in 2016.
 However, despite the logo change, the in-game graphics remained unchanged.